sanchayd/sorare-trading-bot/README.md

    Add new commands to `SorareTradingBot.java` in the command line interface section.

+## Best Practices

+### Security Best Practices

+1. **Use Transaction Rate Limiting**: Start conservative with a low limit (3-5 transactions per hour)
+2. **Use a Dedicated Wallet**: Always use a wallet with limited funds for the bot
+3. **Test the Emergency Stop**: Regularly test that the emergency stop works as expected
+4. **Monitor Logs**: Check logs regularly for warnings or errors
+5. **Test on Testnet First**: Use Sepolia or other testnets before deploying to mainnet

+### Operational Tips

+1. **Start with Small Watchlist**: Begin with a few players you know well
+2. **Conservative Limits**: Use conservative transaction size limits initially
+3. **Regular Backups**: Back up your database regularly
+4. **Update Dependencies**: Keep libraries up-to-date, especially web3j and security components
+5. **Monitor Balance**: Keep track of your wallet balance and ETH prices

 ## Testing Before Deployment

 1. **Use a testnet first**